vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 #### Script to trigger the ESP

 To act on a button press I created for each mode a script which trigger the ESP via MQTT.
 It also sets direct the selected mode on topic `orcon_mcu/mode`.
 I read this topic in Node-RED to give direct feedback to Home Assistant.
 Otherwise this feedback takes a while because then you have to wait until the power usage reach the level of the selected mode.

 <details>
-  <summary>Click here to see the corresponding scripts.yaml code</summary>
+  <summary><b>> Click here to see the corresponding scripts.yaml code >></b></summary>

 ```yaml
 # Source by vdbrink.github.io